Pannoniae/MeinKraft/README.md

 * code restructuring
 * texture map is automatically assembled from individual bitmaps
 * blocks have been changed into objects from list of numbers
-* fast graphical updates are performed only when the player is moving
+* fast updates are performed only for graphics

 ## How to Play